benpm-1/botc-bot-guide/guide.md

 Before a manual setup, make sure to clear any previous game state with `/reset`.

 For each player, use the `/setup` command to assign their role and position.
+They will be sent a DM with their role.
 - `/setup [player] [role_name] [position]`

 If the Drunk/Lunatic/Marionette is in play, make sure to use their **fake** role in `/setup`.